QasimKhan5x/image-search-analysis/m1-reverse-image-search/README.md

 # Usage
+We are currently using reverse image search on CIFAR100 dataset...

     pip install -r requirements.txt

+Create `.env` file and add variables that point to directory of CIFAR100 pickle file & CIFAR100 images directory as follows:

+    DATA_DIR=<value>
+    IMGS_DIR=<value>

 Pass image path to `main.py` as an argument.
 For example,

     python main.py path/to/image.jpg